atommy1966/SRT-Lyric-Sync/README.md

 This application is designed to get the Gemini API Key from an environment variable (`process.env.API_KEY`), which is automatically handled when deployed in Google AI Studio.

-For **local development only**, you need to create a special file to provide your key.
+For **local development only**, you need to provide your key manually.

 ### 1. Create `local_env.js` file
 In the project's root directory, create a new file and name it `local_env.js`.